 - Our “friends” or sponsors for various events or broadcasts, or for the entire year.

-- Consulting work and content production for particular sailing events (we like to think of ourselves and event promotion specialists), either as Sailor Girl or through your own channels.
+- Presenting or consulting work and content production for particular sailing events (we like to think of ourselves as event promotion specialists), either as Sailor Girl or through your own channels.

 Hopefully soon we will be able to report on more ways that we are able to capitalise on our television endeavours.